EsotericSoftware/spine-runtimes/spine-ts/README.md

 spine-ts works with data exported from the latest Spine version.

 spine-ts supports all Spine features.
-When using the Canvas backend, color tinting, mesh attachments, or nonuniform scaling are not supported.

 spine-ts does not yet support loading the binary format.